 Here are a few pieces I have painted with milk paint (click on any to be taken to the full how-to for each piece):

-You can find milk paint for sale at a local paint retailer, or online here (affiliate link provided for your convenience).
+You can find milk paint for sale at a local paint retailer, or in here in my online shop.

 It is almost fool-proof to use, and because of that, I consider it worth the almost $40 a can pricetag.